pssolanki111/polygon/docs/Crypto.rst

 In those methods, the symbol is expected to have a prefix ``X:`` before the currency symbol names. **but the library allows you to specify the symbol with or without the prefix**.
 See the relevant method's docs for more information on what the parameters expect.

+here is how the client initializer looks like:

+.. autofunction:: polygon.crypto.crypto_api.CryptoClient

+**Endpoints**

+To use any of the below method, simply call it on the client you created above. so if you named your client ``client``, you'd call the methods as ``client.get_historic_trades`` and so on.
+Async methods will need to be awaited, see :ref:`async_support_header`.

 Get Historic Trades
 -------------------

-.. automethod:: polygon.crypto.crypto_api.CryptoClient.get_historic_trades
+.. automethod:: polygon.crypto.crypto_api.SyncCryptoClient.get_historic_trades
    :noindex:

 Get Last Trade
 -------------------

-.. automethod:: polygon.crypto.crypto_api.CryptoClient.get_last_trade
+.. automethod:: polygon.crypto.crypto_api.SyncCryptoClient.get_last_trade
    :noindex:

 Get Daily Open Close
 --------------------

-.. automethod:: polygon.crypto.crypto_api.CryptoClient.get_daily_open_close
+.. automethod:: polygon.crypto.crypto_api.SyncCryptoClient.get_daily_open_close
    :noindex:

 Get Aggregate Bars (Candles)
 ----------------------------

-.. automethod:: polygon.crypto.crypto_api.CryptoClient.get_aggregate_bars
+.. automethod:: polygon.crypto.crypto_api.SyncCryptoClient.get_aggregate_bars
    :noindex:

 Get Grouped Daily Bars (Candles)
 --------------------------------

-.. automethod:: polygon.crypto.crypto_api.CryptoClient.get_grouped_daily_bars
+.. automethod:: polygon.crypto.crypto_api.SyncCryptoClient.get_grouped_daily_bars
    :noindex:

 Get Previous Close
 -------------------

-.. automethod:: polygon.crypto.crypto_api.CryptoClient.get_previous_close
+.. automethod:: polygon.crypto.crypto_api.SyncCryptoClient.get_previous_close
    :noindex:

 Get Snapshot All
 ----------------

-.. automethod:: polygon.crypto.crypto_api.CryptoClient.get_snapshot_all
+.. automethod:: polygon.crypto.crypto_api.SyncCryptoClient.get_snapshot_all
    :noindex:

 Get Snapshot
 ------------

-.. automethod:: polygon.crypto.crypto_api.CryptoClient.get_snapshot
+.. automethod:: polygon.crypto.crypto_api.SyncCryptoClient.get_snapshot
    :noindex:

 Get Level 2 Book
 ----------------

-.. automethod:: polygon.crypto.crypto_api.CryptoClient.get_level2_book
+.. automethod:: polygon.crypto.crypto_api.SyncCryptoClient.get_level2_book
    :noindex: